 Historic Preservation Program Courses

-Note: All courses are offered in Portland unless otherwise noted.
-For the complete list of classes available each term, please visit the UO Class Schedule.
+Note: For the complete list of classes available each term, please visit the UO Class Schedule.

 Core Courses | Architectural History Courses | Focal Area Courses | Individualized Study Courses